 Other Organizations providing Technical Assistance (list courtesy of DECD)

-Small Business Development Center (SBDC) – Professional confidential, one-on-one business counseling services to small business owners throughout the state.
+Small Business Development Center (SBDC) – Professional confidential, one-on-Businesses looking for information can contact one business counseling services to small business owners throughout the state.

 SCORE – Overview and insight on the process of establishing and operating a business.